anath2110/GENEVIC_Supplementary/README.md

    - **Literature Search**:
       - **ExamplePrompts_LiteratureSearch.pdf**: Prompt suggestions for testing the application page, "Literature Search"
       - **Screenshots_litsearch.png**: Screenshot for a test case--user input and corresponding output--for testing the application page, "Literature Search"
-  - **CompiledScreenshots.png**: Overview of Genevic Architecture with the compiled sample test runs for each of the three functionalities.
+  - **CompiledScreenshots.png**: Overview of GENEVIC Architecture with the compiled sample test runs for each of the three functionalities.
   - **TestRuns_explained.pdf**: Includes motivation, background, and detailed navigation guide of GENEVIC, including explanation of each test run's screenshot.

 - **Tutorial:**
   - **Azure Open AI Documentation.pdf**: Instructions on how to subscribe to Azure Open AI services.
-  - **InstallationGuide.md**: Instructions to install and run the application "GENEVIC" on the local host as well as through the weblink.
+  - **InstallationGuide.md**: Instructions to install and run the application GENEVIC on the local host as well as through the weblink.
-  - **TSHOOT.md**: A troubleshooting guide for the usual problems faced while installing the pre-requisites and other required backed software and subsequently running "GENEVIC" on the local host.
+  - **TSHOOT.md**: A troubleshooting guide for the usual problems faced while installing the pre-requisites and other required backed software and subsequently running GENEVIC on the local host.
-  - **NavigationTutorial.md**: Link to a video tutorial simulating an example run of "GENEVIC", designed to facilitate easy access and navigation through the application.
+  - **NavigationTutorial.md**: Link to a video tutorial simulating an example run of GENEVIC, designed to facilitate easy access and navigation through the application.